rnwolfe/ise-prometheus/README.md

 To jump right to the pre-built ISE Dashboard, [try this link](http://localhost:3001/d/5tkqvEf7z/cisco-ise-dashboard?orgId=1&refresh=30s).
 Otherwise, jump through the Dashboard directory in the interface.

+## Considerations
+### Cisco ISE Account
+The UI API of Cisco ISE is used, as implied, for the ISE UI itself.
+This means that things that occur in the UI occur with the API in many cases.

+The biggest implication of this is that you can only have so many concurrent sessions logged in with the same admin user as well as in total.
+ISE does its best to enforce this by kicking out the oldest sessions for new Super Admin logins, but disallows any other admin role while at max sessions.

+So, when choosing an account for the ISE Exporter, it being a super admin is the most reliable way to ensure it most frequently gets access.
+The UI API library (`node-ise`) does not currently implement a consistently successful logout method which contributes to this problem.

+This usually does not happen for long stretches of time and the Grafana charts combat this by auto-filling gaps in data that are under 65 seconds.
+This can be tweaked in the panel settings of the ISE Dashboard.
 ## Example Dashboard
 ![Example ISE Dashboard](/assets/images/ise-grafana-example.png "San Juan Mountains")